Accuracy

 Methodology

-These metrics are from an independent quarterly bulk test of 147,188 Q4-2025 Land Registry transactions, run through our live valuation engine.
+These metrics are from a quarterly bulk test of 295,026 H2-2025 Land Registry transactions, run through our live valuation engine.
 They are not training metrics.
 Every quarter we test our model against every residential transaction recorded by the Land Registry and publish the full results — including known limitations.

 Where our model is weaker

 Our model performs best on properties in the £150k–£1M range (PE10 69–75%).
 It is less accurate at the extremes: properties below £150k are systematically overvalued by approximately 12.6%, and properties above £1M are systematically undervalued by approximately 6.5%.
 Flats have a mild overvaluation bias of +2.5%.
-We are actively working to reduce these biases.
+Meridian v6.12 will reduce the systematic overvaluation in the sub-£150k bracket and slightly increase PE10 overall.

 Download reports